aecyia/Sakura/ModTheSimsRelease.md

 1. Downloads Tab
 2. Download the latest version - v0.0.1
-3. Unzip the .ZIP file
+3. Unzip Sakura_v0.0.1.zip
 4. Move to "Documents\Electronic Arts\The Sims 3\Mods\"
-	+ In Overrides OR Packages
+5. Can be placed in Overrides OR Packages
-5. Play + Enjoy ♡
+6. Play + Enjoy ♡
-6. Report any issues
+7. Report any issues

 ## Conflicts